-"t∓he Scheme" means this Integration Scheme;
+"the Scheme" means this Integration Scheme;

-- 1.2 In implementation of their obligations under the Act, the Parties hereby agree as follows: - 1.3 In accordance with section 1(2) of the Act, the Parties agreed that the integration model set out in sections 1(4)(a) of the Act would be put in place for the IJB, namely the delegation of functions by the Parties to a body corporate that is to be established by an Order made in accordance with section 9 by Order under section 9 of the Act.
-The Moray Integration Joint Board was established by a Parliamentary Order by Parliamentary Order on 6 February 2016.
+- 1.2 In implementation of their obligations under the Act, the Parties hereby agree as follows: - 1.3 In accordance with section 1(2) of the Act, the Parties agreed that the integration model set out in sections 1(4)(a) of the Act would be put in place for the IJB, namely the delegation of functions by the Parties to a body corporate that is to be established by an Order made in accordance with section 9 of the Act.
+The Moray Integration Joint Board was established by a Parliamentary Order on 6 February 2016.